teallach-desktop/teallach/README.md

 # Namespaces

-We use `teallach` for porcelain commands, and `tl` for plubming commands.
+We use `teallach` for porcelain commands, and `tl` for plumbing commands.

 # License